alcatrazEscapee/Cordy/docs/language.md

 }
 ```

-`while` is a conditional loop which evaluates so long as the expression returns truthy:
+`while` is a conditional loop which evaluates so long as the expression returns a truthy value (N.B. `false`, `0`, `nil`, `''`, and empty collections are all falsey values - everything else is truthy.):

 ```rust
 while condition {